• Level of education

 Teaching hours

-- Prepare and run a biotechnological purification process
+- Prepare and conduct a biotechnological purification process

-- Characterizing a therapeutic protein for industrial biomanufacturing
+- Characterize a therapeutic protein in the context of industrial bioproduction

 - Prepare and discuss a batch report